Learning how to Photograph Dance Recital Portraits is the best decision I ever made…

 If you are Photographing at the Dress Rehearsal

-Dress rehearsals typically are located at Performing Art Centers or PAC’s which are stand-alone facilities or are attached to a school.
+Then the location will be at a Performing Art Center or PAC, which are stand-alone facilities or attached to a school.

-They will have a bunch of side rooms and sometimes will have a large lobby
+They will have a few side rooms and most of the time will have a large lobby

 The key here is to be VISIBLE so people know where you are at.

-If your hiding in a room or are not visible people will forget about pictures and your sales will be low.
+If you’re hiding in a room or are not visible people will forget about pictures and your sales will be low.